The Bipolar Junction Transistor (BJT) as a Switch

-Or, we could use a thermocouple (many connected in series) to provide the necessary base current to turn the transistor on in Figure below.
+Or, we could use a thermocouple (many connected in series) to provide the necessary base current to turn the transistor on in the figure below.

-Even a microphone (Figure below) with enough voltage and current (from an amplifier) output could turn the transistor on, provided its output is rectified from AC to DC so that the emitter-base PN junction within the transistor will always be forward-biased:
+Even a microphone (see the figure below) with enough voltage and current (from an amplifier) output could turn the transistor on, provided its output is rectified from AC to DC so that the emitter-base PN junction within the transistor will always be forward-biased:

 Published under the terms and conditions of the Design Science License